C-H-Chien/3D_Edge_Sketch/README.md

 Please file an issue if there is any questions.

 ## Acknowledgement
-Many thanks to [Prof. Ricardo Fabbri](https://rfabbri.github.io/) for contributing to the proposed methodology and assistance on the implementation.
+I would like to give credits to [NEF_code](https://github.com/yunfan1202/NEF_code) and [EMAP](https://github.com/cvg/EMAP) authors as the evaluation sciprts in this repo is edited from theirs.
+Also many thanks to [Prof. Ricardo Fabbri](https://rfabbri.github.io/) for contributing to the proposed methodology and assistance on the implementation.

 ## References
 Third-Order Edge Detector: [paper](https://ieeexplore.ieee.org/abstract/document/8382271) and [code](https://github.com/C-H-Chien/Third-Order-Edge-Detector).
 The code has been embedded to this repository.